France faces violent rain, snow and wind as Storm Gabriel moves in

-43 administrative departments are on high alert (orange warning, according to Meteo France), including Paris and its region, from 4 pm on Tuesday until 6 am on Wednesday.
+Forty-three administrative departments are on high alert (orange warning, according to Meteo France), including Paris and its surrounding, from 4 pm on Tuesday until 6 am on Wednesday.

 Meteo France forecasts wind gusts of 100 to 130 km/h which will first hit the Aquitaine department in the south west.